-Social CRM software makes the process of managing customer relationships across all your social media channels easier while bringing you closer to your customers.
-You can think of it as blending all the benefits of a customer relationship management tool with your Instagram, Facebook, Twitter, and/or LinkedIn.
+Social CRM software allows you to stay in front of your customer no matter where they are online.
+It makes the process of managing customer relationships across all your social media channels easier while bringing you closer to your customers.

 The Top 5 Best Social CRMs

 - HubSpot – Best for managing a lot of social accounts